 Do you manage to earn a living from your music, or do you need a 'day job' to survive?

 In Spain it’s very difficult to earn a living from this kind of music, at least if you try to remain honest.
 Extensions of this practise such as conferences, work-shops are very rare, and there are very few venues and festivals.
 So I work as a language teacher, which I really like and which occupies almost a third of my time, concentrated in three days, and which brings in a minimum salary.
 I mostly perform abroad.

 I try to conserve a kind of pleasure principle in all my activities, even in my job.

-protect my artistic integrity, as I don’t have to make any kind of compromise for
+my artistic integrity, as I don’t have to make any kind of compromise for money.

-money.
-When I say this I have in mind some professional improvisers, and their
+When I say this I have in mind some professional improvisers, and their attitude,

 Playing solo seems to be the most free form of expression, but it’s also the most arid.
 When I’m playing alone, I’m the only one responsible for what’s happening.
 It’s very rewarding, because you learn a lot about yourself; no justification to a third person is needed, and some acts can keep the status of secrets never revealed.
 But this is also what can make it dangerous in the way that if only I know what my intention was, then it’s easier to pretend that it’s been achieved even when it hasn’t!
 Playing alone requires more honesty with oneself, and as long as one is able to recognise one’s mistakes, it’s fine.